AbdulllahObad/-Shopping-Cart-/README.md

 1) set up locally using json Data.
 2) making the same products with Contentful.
 3)
-Clic Here to see the website :
+Click Here to see the website :
 Link : https://abdulllahobad.github.io/-Shopping-Cart-/